Chemical Process Industry - Master of Engineering in Chemical Process Industry

 The MECPI is a 30 credit hour coursework and/or project-based degree with flexibility of program design for professionals in the Chemical Process Industry.
 Proposals for the MECPI may be submitted at https://chme.nmsu.edu/academics/grad/mecpi-degree-plan-proposal/.
 MECPI requirements are as follows:

-- 3-credit hour course in industrial safety is required.
-CHME 548 is recommended, though other course options with similar content can be proposed.
+CHME 548 Industrial Safety is recommended, though other course options with similar content can be proposed.

-Students must complete a minimum of 3 credit hours in professional communications.
-CHME 594 (2) and CHME 690 (1) are recommended to fulfill this requirement , but students may propose 500+ level communications courses beyond CHME to fulfill this requirement.
+CHME 594 Professional Communication in Chemical Engineering and CHME 690 Graduate Seminar are recommended to fulfill this requirement , but students may propose 500+ level communications courses beyond CHME to fulfill this requirement.

-Students will define and execute an engineering project through their employer while taking the following 3-semester course sequence (after completion of a minimum of 12 credit hours of CHME coursework toward the MECPI):
+Students will define and execute an engineering project through their employer while taking the following 3-semester course sequence (after completion of a minimum of 9 credit hours of CHME coursework toward the MECPI)

 Students accepted into the MECPI program may use the online MECPI degree plan proposal form to request a tailored curriculum personalized to their individual needs based on their current or planned employment in the chemical process industries.